ecost95/kickstarter-analysis/README.md

 What are some limitations of this dataset?

 - It would be helpful to have more information about each project so we can determine whether or not their fundraising goals are realistic.
-Besides the category/subcategory for each Kickstarter, it would help to collect data more specific data about the projects location (city, state) and whether rewards were offered for donating a certain amount.
+Besides the category/subcategory for each Kickstarter, it would help to collect data more specific data about the projects' location (city, state) and whether rewards were offered for donating a certain amount.

 What are some other possible tables and/or graphs that we could create?

--Table: Average donation for each of the Theatre sub-categories
--Graph: Outcomes based on length of campaign (launch date-end date)
+-"Outcomes Based on Length of Campaign" table and line graph.
+Similar to the "Outcomes based on Goals" chart, we could create categories for how long each campaign was open (betweem 1 month - 2 years) based on their launch dates and end dates.
+This would help Louise find the length of the average theatre Kickstarter, and help her determine how long she should plan to fundraise.